 Derek was agreeing with my observation.
 If he had disagreed, I might have said, “Well, I notice that you want to go to the bathroom at every writing time.
 You notice that it’s only sometimes.
 Maybe we should both notice extra hard for the next few days and then come back and compare.”
 I would have made a plan with Derek for how to remember our observations.
 But I also would have continued with the conference.
 It’s possible to proceed in addressing a problem while we continue to gather data.

-The next step is to help the child see why her/his behavior is a problem and to establish that the child wants to work with the teacher to solve it.
+The next step is to help the student see why their behavior is a problem and to establish that the student wants to work with the teacher to solve it.

 To Derek I said, “When you go to the bathroom every writing period, you lose important work time.
 By the time you get back, you have to hurry and often you only get about a sentence written.”